osg-htc/docs/docs/data/install-xroot-client.md

 caching architecture.
 Either mode of operation requires you to install the XRootD client software.

-This page provides instructions for installing and using the XRootD client software to access data using XRootD.
+This page provides instructions for accessing data on XRootD data systems using a variety of methods.

 As a user you have three different ways to interact with XRootD:

-1. Using the XRootD client tools command
+1. Using the XRootD clients
+1. Using a XRootDFS FUSE mount to access a local XRootD data store
 1. Using LD\_PRELOAD to use XRootD libraries with Unix tools
-1. Using a XRootDFS FUSE mount to mount a local XRootD data store

 We'll show how to install the XRootD client software and use all three mechanisms to access data.